uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ![
 Optimized Model using SVR, with tuned hyperparameters C = 10, gamma = 1.1e-5.
 (1) Training Data (2) Testing Data
-](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_2.png "Optimized SVR Model") "LR"){#fig:SVR_Optimized width="700px"}
+](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_2.png "Optimized SVR Model"){#fig:SVR_Optimized width="700px"}

 The model is trained with the focus of getting the lowest rmse, while ensuring the rmse of training and testing data is consistent.
 This is to prevent the case of overfitting where the model cannot generalize and fits too closely to the training dataset.
 From figure @fig:SVR_optimized, it can be seen that after hyperparameter tuning, the model is optimized to yield a rmse of ~8.5 MPa.
 The hyperparameters used for this model are C=10, gamma = 1.1e-5.